web3ideation/multisig-wallet-w3i/README.md

 -extensives testscript und fuzzing schreiben (das testscript was ich aktuell habe verstehe ich nicht 100% also sicher gehen dass ich keinen scheiß teste) (Add more edge case tests, particularly around owner management and transaction execution. ; Add tests for potential malicious scenarios to ensure the contract is secure against various attack vectors. ; 1. testFailAddExistingOwner() The failure in testFailAddExistingOwner() suggests that either:
-The contract allows adding an existing owner, which it shouldn't, or The test might be incorrectly asserting the behavior.)
+The contract allows adding an existing owner, which it shouldn't, or The test might be incorrectly asserting the behavior.) doublecheck that if a multisigowner gets deleted that the numconfirmation gets reduced in case otherwise there would be more confirmations required than multisigowners exist.

 -
 -